 I'm not anti-drugs in any respect, and I'm certainly not going to judge anyone for smoking weed.
-I'm also not suggesting that there's anything inherently wrong with cannabis (the medicinal benefits are numerous and deserve all the praise they get), or that some people really can get through an eighth a day well into their eighties without any negative side effects.
+I'm also not suggesting that there's anything inherently wrong with cannabis (the medicinal benefits are numerous and deserve a ream of their own articles), or that some people really can't get through an eighth a day well into their 80s without any negative side effects.

 But what I am saying is, if you smoke a lot of weed and do feel creeping thoughts of anxiety and paranoia, maybe just don't smoke so much?
-Or at least admit to yourself that what you're feeling is real rather than dismissing it and ripping another bong.
-Your brain will thank you in the long run.
+Or at least admit to yourself that what you're feeling is real rather than dismissing it and ripping another bong, because your brain will thank you in the long run.